Edward John O'Dea: Bishop of Nesqually

-On June 13, 1896, O'Dea was appointed the third Bishop of Nesqually by Pope Leo XIII.

-He received his episcopal consecration on September 8, 1896, from Archbishop Gross, with Bishops Jean-Nicolas Lemmens and Alphonse Glorieux serving as co-consecrators, at St. James Cathedral (now a proto-cathedral) in Vancouver.
+On June 13, 1896, O'Dea was appointed the third Bishop of Nesqually by Pope Leo XIII.He received his episcopal consecration on September 8, 1896, from Archbishop Gross, with Bishops Jean-Nicolas Lemmens and Alphonse Glorieux serving as co-consecrators, at St. James Cathedral (now a proto-cathedral) in Vancouver.

 When he took office, O'Dea was confronted with financial difficulties, including a $25,000 debt for the construction of the cathedral in Vancouver.

 Bishop of Seattle

 The Vatican renamed the diocese as the Diocese of Seattle on September 11, 1907, and moved the seat of the diocese from Vancouver to Seattle's Capitol Hill.
 O'Dea dedicated St. James Cathedral later that year.
-He guided the diocese through World War I and the anti-Catholic sentiment engendered by Initiative 49, a Ku Klux Klan-sponsored initiative to make parochial schools illegal.
+He guided the diocese through World War I and the anti-Catholic sentiment engendered by Initiative 49.
+This was a Ku Klux Klan-sponsored initiative in the Washington State Legislature to ban parochial schools.
 His final accomplishment was the establishment of St. Edward Seminary in Kenmore, Washington, in 1930.